AvinashhMishraa/django_rest_framework_example_2/README.md

 <br>

-Or you can also set the 'PAGE_SIZE' param globally like that in `PageNumberPagination`.
+Or you can also set the `PAGE_SIZE` param globally like that in `PageNumberPagination`.

 <br>